 Building Resilient HE-Spaces for Displaced Populations

-InZone, an academic center at the University of Geneva, is focused on building higher education spaces in refugee contexts.
-InZone partners with UN agencies, NGOs, private sector companies such as HP, and higher education institutions such as MIT to design, implement, and scientifically validate learner-centered and technology-supported pedagogical models.
+In this session, you will hear about InZone, an academic center at the University of Geneva, focused on building higher education spaces in refugee contexts.
+InZone partners with UN agencies, NGOs, private sector companies, and higher education institutions to design, implement, and scientifically validate learner-centered and technology-supported pedagogical models.
 These partnerships empower refugee students to participate in formal and non-formal higher education across different disciplines, and to use technology to develop R&D projects in the field of public health, human rights and administration of justice, engineering and the arts.

 - A guide and program design for setting up higher education spaces and learning ecosystems in refugee contexts;